 Instructions

-• To a large bowl, add the shrimp, bell pepper, shallot, celery, mayonnaise, lemon juice, dill, and salt, stirring to combine.
+• To a large bowl, combine the shrimp, bell pepper, shallot, celery, mayonnaise, lemon juice, dill, and salt.
 Divide into four equal portions.

 • Slice the avocados in half lengthwise, then fill each with one portion of the shrimp salad.